IPL 2022: Driven Rajasthan Royals feature in first final since 2008 in a bid to honour Shane Warne

 “It’s hard to describe what he (Buttler) has done for us this season in terms of T20 batting.
 He started off well, he had a little bit of a flutter at one point in the tournament but then he just calmed himself down, had a lot of good conversations rather than just training,” he said at the post-match press conference,” Sangakkara said on Friday, before elaborating on his adaptability.

 The dissection from the two most important men behind the scenes underlines the importance of keeping the process simple in a dynamic T20 cricket space.
 And make no mistake, relying on uncomplicated processes does not mean being simplistic by any means.
-RR were the first team in the league to execute and acknowledge the need to tactics like ‘retiring out’ in this format speaks volumes about their approach.
+RR were the first team in the league to execute and acknowledge the need to use tactics like ‘retiring out’ in this format and it speaks volumes about their approach.

 RR's top 5 batters